Practical Morocco Shopping Guide: What To Buy and How To Bargain

 Souks in the bazaar are in perfect order and arranged by trade: ceramics, copper and brass, spices and sweets, leather, woodwork, wool, silk, butchers, rosebuds from the Dades Valley, Moroccan oil , Moroccan oil soaps and shampoos, makeup – henna and lipstick made of cactus eating bugs in bright red.
 Nothing is imported.

-Leather goods in Morocco: what to buy
+Shopping for Leather goods in Morocco: what to buy

 Morocco is one of the world’s capitals of leather.